PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 - At any step during the onboarding, the CTA to invite members should be prominent, to avoid users getting stuck
 - The bookmarklet should be removed, and we could add an option to create some basic test events
 - Event ingestion should be the first step of a multi-step onboarding flow, as well as the only mandatory one
-- After event ingestion is completed, we should show an activation checklist button within the sidebar, to prompt the user to complete optional onboarding steps
+- After event ingestion is completed, we should show an activation checklist button within the sidebar, to prompt the user to complete optional onboarding steps like creating a dashboard, action, and/or cohort
-- Setting up session recordings should be the first optional step after event ingestion, with feature flags to be added in a second iteration
+- Setting up session recordings should be an optional step after event ingestion, with feature flags to be added in a second iteration
 - The current activation checklist steps should be refactored in in this new onboarding (invite users to track their marketing websites, invite users to track custom actions, to install apps, and to invite other team members)
 - Optional, add the current product tour as a step
 - Each step of the onboarding checklist, if completed, should turn into a reference to the relevant content in the manual